Muhammad-Fitroh-Amrilla/belajar_analisis_data_python/README.md

 2. ### `dashboard/dashboard.py`
    - Download the project.
    - Install Streamlit in your terminal or command prompt using `pip install streamlit`.
 Install other libraries like pandas, numpy, scipy, matplotlib, and seaborn if not already installed.
+Here is the code `pip install pandas`, `pip install numpy`, `pip install scipy`,`pip install matplotlob`, and `pip install seaborn`
    - Keep the csv file in the same folder as dashboard.py as it acts as a data source.
    - Open your VSCode and run the file by clicking the terminal and writing `streamlit run dashboard.py`.